Display showdown: AMOLED vs LCD vs Retina vs Infinity Display

 Like Super AMOLED, a Super LCD display also incorporates the touchscreen.
 There is no “air gap” between the outer glass and the display element, which means it has similar benefits to Super AMOLED.

-Retina, Retina HD and Super Retina HD displays
+Retina, Super Retina, and Super Retina XDR displays

 Samsung isn’t the only company that is good at marketing, there is another!
 Apple has coined the term “Retina” for its displays.
 The term was first used for its smartphones with the launch of the iPhone 4, as it offered a significantly greater pixel density (over 300 ppi) when compared to the iPhone 3GS.
 Later came Retina HD, which applies to iPhones with at least a 720p screen resolution.

 All Retina and Retina HD displays on the iPhone are LCD IPS displays.
-However, things have changed a bit with the iPhone X as it features an AMOLED display, now marketed under the term Super Retina HD.
+However, things have changed a bit with the iPhone X as it features an AMOLED display, now marketed under the term Super Retina.
+It’s still an AMOLED display.
+It just has extra adjectives.
+With the launch of the iPhone 11 Pro, Apple coined the term Super Retina XDR.
+The XDR part means Extended Dynamic Range, as they have better contrast ratios and higher peak brightness.
+Apple has kept with the same naming scheme for later models with the iPhone 12, 13, and 14 all using OLED displays along with the Super Retina XDR moniker.

-Although the MacBook Pro is marketed with a “Retina” display, as you can see from the magnified image above, it is a regular LCD.
+Not all Retina displays use OLED.
+Although the MacBook Air and MacBook Pro are marketed with a “Retina” display, as you can see from the magnified image above, it is a regular LCD, even if it uses the latest Apple silicon.

 Color accuracy and display resolution

-Both technologies can be used to build displays with 720p, 1080p, Quad HD and 4K resolutions.
+Both technologies can be used to build displays with 720p, 1080p, Quad HD, and 4K resolutions.
 And OEMs have made handsets that support HDR10 using both LCD and AMOLED displays.
-So from that point of view there isn’t much difference between the two.
+So from that point of view, there isn’t much difference between the two.

-When it comes to color we know that the blacks will be deeper and the contrast ratios higher on AMOLED displays, however overall color accuracy is good on both types of display.
-When we tested a selection of leading 2015/2016 phones including the LG V10 and the BlacBerry Priv last year we found that AMOLED-based displays produced very accurate results, while LCD displays typically resulted in a slight blue tint.
-At the time we noted that “this isn’t so surprising though, given that LCD displays are based on a filtered blue backlight.”
+When it comes to color, we know that the blacks will be deeper and the contrast ratios higher on AMOLED displays.
+But, overall color accuracy can be high on both types of display.

-However when I ran some similar tests this year (2017), I found that the AMOLED displays weren’t as far ahead as in the past:

 Burn-in and image retention

-One of the main weaknesses of AMOLED displays is the possibility of “burn in”.
+One of the main weaknesses of AMOLED displays is the possibility of “burn-in”.
 This is the name given to a problem where a display suffers from permanent discoloration across parts of the panel.
 This may take the form of a text or image outline, fading of colors, or other noticeable patches or patterns on the display.
 The display still works as normal, but there’s a noticeable ghost image or discoloration that persists.
 It occurs as a result of the different life spans between the red, green, and blue LED sub-pixels used in OLED panels.

 Blue LEDs have significantly lower luminous efficiency than red or green pixels, which means that they need to be driven at a higher current.
 Higher currents cause the pixels to degrade faster.
 Therefore, an OLED display’s color doesn’t degrade evenly, so it will eventually lean towards a red/green tint (unless the blue sub-pixel is made larger, as you can see in the first image in this post).
 If one part of the panel spends a lot of time displaying a blue or white image, the blue pixels in this area will degrade faster than in other areas.